Resident Benefits and Salary

 - How tired do our residents get?
 Not very.
 Residency is definitely a challenging time, but we strive for our residents to maintain a good work/life balance.

-- Is this really just a residency that slogs out clinics at LAC+USC?
-No. LAC+USC Medical Center is truly a jewel of this program.
+- Is this really just a residency that slogs out clinics at Los Angeles General Medical Center?
+No. Los Angeles General Medical Center is truly a jewel of this program.
 Residents participate in a continuity clinic where they see and book their own cases.
 In this way, they become “the doctor” to an extremely grateful patient population.

 - Is this program just residents teaching residents?
 No. While we see the value in residents teaching residents, attendings are definitely present and play a large role in the education of residents.